JasmineGarland/SIRSINDy_Tutorial/README.md

 ## Welcome to our APPM 4720-5720 Code Tutorial!

-Today we will walk through a code tutorial investigating the SIR model for Measles, Chickenpox, and Rubella in Ortario, as discussed in <em>Algorithmic discovery of dynamic models from infectious disease data. <em>
+Today we will walk through a code tutorial investigating an SIR model for Measles, Chickenpox, and Rubella in Ortario, as discussed in <em>Algorithmic discovery of dynamic models from infectious disease data. <em>

 **If you need a refresher of todays presentation please follow this [link!](https://docs.google.com/presentation/d/1GRg98F1XywcRTaKcQUPaYT0xAZytR4CvTtMcDWtW5C8/edit?usp=sharing) You may also find the publication [here.](https://doi.org/10.1038/s41598-020-63877-w)**